hykoxo/win-tune/README.md

 # Windows theme
-Some tools and files I used for making Windows 11 look my way.
+Some tools and files I use for making Windows 11 look my way.

 [![Windows 11](./screenshot.png)](./![preview.png](screenshot.png))

 ## AtlasOS
-I used AtlasOS to make Windows more performant, usable, and privacy-friendly.
+I use AtlasOS to make Windows more performant, usable, and privacy-friendly.
 You can download it [here](https://atlasos.net/).

 ## Custom cursor
-I used a custom cursor from [this](https://github.com/antiden/macOS-cursors-for-Windows) repository.
+I use a custom cursor from [this](https://github.com/antiden/macOS-cursors-for-Windows) repository.

 1. Download the repository.
 2. Install with Install.inf.
 (Right-click on Install.inf and click Install)
 3. Go to Settings > Devices > Mouse > Additional mouse options > Pointers > Browse and select the cursor you want.

 ## Topbar
-I used Zebar to make the topbar look like linux.
+I use Zebar to make the topbar look like linux.
 You can download it [here](https://github.com/glzr-io/zebar).

 To configure Zebar: